 Processing Multiple Presentations

-- In your main flow, connect your data source (e.g., Google Sheets Reader) to the subflow
+- In your main workflow, connect your data source (e.g., Google Sheets Reader) to the subflow

 - Enable Loop Mode on the subflow node